kcp-dev/kcp/docs/locations-and-scheduling.md

     scheduling.kcp.dev/placement: {"root:compute+us-east1-gcp+a7fcajg8a-a9sf-a738":"Bound"}
 ```

-Note: multiple workload clusters can be bound at the same time.
+Note: multiple sync targets can be bound at the same time.

 The placement state machine is (to be) protected against mutation by the user via admission.
 The user interface
 to influence the placement decisions is (will be) the `Placement` object.